robotsandcake/homeassistant/README.md

 ### Home Assistant (The Linchpin)

-[Home Assistant](https://home-assistant.io/) is the most important piece of software in my Home automation set up, it's the central hub that glues together all of the disparate Internet of Things (IoT) devices that wouldn't ordinarily be compatible with each other.
-There are components for everything from
+[Home Assistant](https://home-assistant.io/) is the most important piece of software in my Home automation set up.
+It's the central hub that glues together all of the disparate Internet of Things (IoT) devices that wouldn't ordinarily be compatible with each other.
+There are components for everything.

 ### Other Software